triton-inference-server/server/docs/client.rst

   $ docker build -t tensorrtserver_client -f Dockerfile.client .

-You can optionally add *-\\-build-arg "UBUNTU_VERSION=<ver>"* to set the Ubuntu version that you want the client library built for.
-Supported values for *<ver>* are 16.04 and 18.04, with 16.04 being the default.
+You can optionally add *-\\-build-arg "BASE_IMAGE=<base_image>"* to set the base image that you want the client library built for.
+Must be a Ubuntu CUDA devel image to be able to build CUDA shared memory support.
+If CUDA shared memory support is not required, you can build with Ubuntu 16.04 or 18.04.

 The generated Python wheel file works with both Python2 and Python3, but you can control which version of Python (and pip) are used to